The segmentation of white matter hyperintensities of presumed vascular origin on brain MR images.

 - The organizers of the challenge will check the method description before your results will be published on the website.

-- If the results of algorithms in this challenge are to be used in scientific publications (e.g. journal publications, conference papers, technical reports, presentations at conferences and meetings) you must make an appropriate citation.
-Currently, this citation will refer to the this website (http://wmh.isi.uu.nl/), and later to the publication that will describe the results of the WMH Segmentation Challenge.
+- If the results of algorithms in this challenge are to be used in scientific publications (e.g. journal publications, conference papers, technical reports, presentations at conferences and meetings) you must make an appropriate citation to : Kuijf, H. J., et al. “Standardized Assessment of Automatic Segmentation of White Matter Hyperintensities; Results of the WMH Segmentation Challenge.”
+IEEE transactions on medical imaging (2019).

 - Evaluation of registration results uploaded to this website will be made publicly available on this website (Results section), and by submitting results, you grant us permission to publish our evaluation.
 Participating teams maintain full ownership and rights to their method.